mattiaverga/OpenNGC/README.md

 The 'addendum' folder contains a separate catalog file with notably objects that are not part of the NGC or IC catalog.
 These objects may be of some interest to amateur astronomers.

+Note that two Messier objects (M40 and M45) haven't got any NGC or IC designation, so  they're listed only in the addendum.

 ### PYTHON INTERFACE

 For a basic Python interface to OpenNGC data, see PyOngc project at https://github.com/mattiaverga/PyOngc.